r0x0d/convert2rhel/CONTRIBUTING.md

 2. The code should follow linting from pylint.
 3. All commits should have passed the pre-commit checks.
-4. Don't change code that is not related to your issue/ticket, open a new issue/ticket if that's the case.
+4. Don't change code that is not related to your issue/ticket, open a new issue/ticket if that's the ca

+   se.

 ### Working with GitHub